tjgalvin/flint/README.md

 - `flint_config`: The beginnings of a configuration-based scheme to specify options throughout a workflow.
 - `flint_aegean`: Simple interface to execute BANE and aegean against a provided image.
 These tools are expected to be packaged in a singularity container.
 - `flint_validation_plot`: Create a simple, quick look figure that expresses the key quality statistics of an image.
 It is intended to be used against a full continuum field image, but in-principal be used for a per beam image.
+- `flint_potato`: Attempt to peel out known sources from a measurement set using [potatopeel]( https://gitlab.com/Sunmish/potato/-/tree/main).
+Criteria used to assess which sources to peel is fairly minimumal, and at the time of writing only the reference set of sources paackaged within `flint` are considered.

 The following commands use the `prefect` framework to link together individual tasks together (outlined above) into a single data-processing pipeline.
 - `flint_flow_bandpass_calibrate`: Executes a prefect flow run that will calibrate a set of ASKAP measurement sets taken during a normal bandpass observation sequence.
 - `flint_flow_continuum_pipeline`: Performs bandpass calibration, solution copying, imaging, self-calibration and mosaicing.
 - `flint_flow_cointinuum_mask_pipeline`: Performs bandpass calibration, solution copying, imaging, self-calibration and mosaicing.
 In this flow a process to construct a robust clean mask is performed by exploiting an initial imaging round.
 The field image is constructed across all beams, S/N clipping is performed, then guard masks on a per-beam basis are extracted.
+This pipeline has fallen out of use and could be removed.

 ## Sky-model catalogues